-These unisex adult/child DEET-free pest repellent bracelets are a good option to consider, as well as these unisex waterproof travel insect repellent bands for the entire family.
+These unisex adult/child DEET-free pest repellent bracelets are a good option to consider.

 You will want to have along a pair of sunglasses to protect you from the sun’s harmful UVA/UVB rays.
 These trendy unisex sunglasses protect you from the UVA/UVB damaging rays but are also polarized to protect you from the glare of the sun.

 This configuration provides you with three pairs of UVA/UVB protective sunglasses that are suitable for women, men, and children.